 Biotechnology & Human Health Symposium 2014, Featuring:

-- Discussion on the newest therapeutic approaches in the treatment of neurological disease
+- Discussions of the newest therapeutic approaches in neuroprotection and repair

 - Attended by leading business, research, clinical and investment professionals within neuroscience

 - One-to-One Partnering Program

 For more information on the conference, visit http://www.biotechnologyandhumanhealth.com/

 23rd Annual Meeting of the Organization for Computational Neurosciences (OCNS)